Health care reform

 The ACA and other laws introduced a number of taxes and fees for employers, such as:

-• Patient-Centered Outcomes Research Institute fee: A federal fee that funds the PCORI, which will produce and promote research on clinical effectiveness to help patients and their health care providers make more informed health care decisions.
+- Patient-Centered Outcomes Research Institute fee: A federal fee that funds the PCORI, which will produce and promote research on clinical effectiveness to help patients and their health care providers make more informed health care decisions.
 The fee is determined by the IRS annually.
-HAP includes this fee in our rates for all large group plans, and individual and small group qualified health plans.
+HAP includes this fee in our rates for all large group plans, as well as individual and small group qualified health plans.

 Tax penalties for insufficient coverage